Catrionamcd/ViewsIt-Site/README.md

 ![alt text](assets/images/New-Post-Detail.png)

-* The new post will be displayed with a shaded background until it is approved by the channel author/owner and will only be visible to them until it is approved.
+* The new post will be displayed with a shaded background until it is approved by the channel author/owner and will only be visible to post author and channel owner until it is approved.

 ![alt text](assets/images/Draft-New-Post.png)